arduino/docs-content/content/learn/05.communication/06.oneWire/oneWire.md

 ---

 1-Wire communication is a protocol operating through one wire between the controller device and the peripheral device.
 This article covers the basics of using the 1-Wire prototcol with an arduino with the help of the [OneWire](https://www.arduino.cc/reference/en/libraries/onewire/) library.
-The following sections provide information about the 1-Wire protocol, interface, power, adressing devices, reading devices and finally a short glimse into the library's history.
+The following sections provide information about the 1-Wire protocol, interface, power, addressing devices, reading devices and finally a short glimse into the library's history.

 ## Latest version